 Product discovery is the first, and most crucial step in a shopper’s journey.
 A simple and straightforward discovery process can endear the retailer to the shopper.
 A shopper who finds exactly what they are looking for is way more likely to come back to the same retailer for their next purchase.
-On a website, discovery begins with the site search.
+On a website, discovery begins with the site personalized search.

 59% of web visitors frequently use the internal search engine to navigate on a website. – Neil Patel

 Search engine users are high intent shoppers and represent a crucial segment of any e-commerce site.
 The results of a search on a website need to capture the intent of the query and show products that match the search term as close as possible.

 With accurate, consistent, and structured data, the problem is no longer about the relevance of the results to the search but more about the relevance of the results to each individual.
 In other words, are the search results personalized to each individual’s style preferences?

 For example, given the search term below “Wine Ralph Lauren Off Shoulder Evening Dress”, it is important to make a clear distinction in the search results for Becky and Lisa, given that Becky has a greater affinity towards the brand and Lisa that prefers having dresses that are closer to her color preference.

 As seen above, an AI-powered Retail personalization search in retail can help tailor the search results, by boosting specific affinities for each shopper.
 Each click can be used to learn about the shopper’s preferences and converge to a hyper-relevant search bar that understands the customer.

 Fashion websites need to stop using flat lay images and ghost mannequins for product visualization.
 When shoppers see products on models, they are able to visualize them better.
 It is even better when shoppers can see dresses draped on models of various sizes and ethnicities which can help depict The website and the products become more relevant to them and they are able to relate better.
 This leads them to browse and engage more.